bdb112/pyfusion/pyfusion/documentation/index.rst

 ..
-Pyfusion documentation master file, created by sphinx-quickstart on Sat Feb 14 02:45:33 2009.
+Pyfusion documentation master file, created by sphinx-quickstart on Fri Jan  1 14:56:13 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.